Nobody enjoys riding in the rain but sometimes it’s unavoidable. And on those occasions you need to put something between you and the rain.

 Taping is used to seal the seams in a waterproof jacket on the inside.
 It does add bulk, though, and reduces a jacket’s breathability – so some of the jackets here trade a bit of seam leaking for a better overall performance.

 It’s no good keeping rain out if you get soaked by sweat from within.
-Different fabrics have different water vapour transfer rates but cut, lining and vents all make a significant difference to how dry you stay.
+Different fabrics have different water vapour transfer rates but cut, lining, membranes and vents all make a significant difference to how dry you stay.

 The worst enemy of your wet weather gear is your washing machine.
-Detergents strip off waterproof coatings and conditioners will clog the pores and fibres that help fabric wick and breathe.
+Detergents strip off waterproof coatings and conditioners will clog the pores and fibres that help fabric wick and breath.
+Still it's important to keep waterproof fabrics clean as dirty and oil can clog membranes and degrade DWR treatments.
 Always read washing instructions.

 Pockets, hoods and zipped vents might seem a good idea on a hanger, but not if they make a jacket too bulky to shove in your back pocket when you’re not wearing it.
 Extra features will all add to the cost too.